-Spotlight on human behavior.
+Spotlight on human psychology.
 The deep-down inner workings of you and me.
 What causes human beings to act the way they do?
 What makes us tick?

-Human behavior or the interaction of attitudes, emotions, sentiments and moods.
-What can be an explosive mixture–within each one of us.
-A comment, an action from someone or something can light our wick and make us react instantaneously.
+Human psychology or the interaction of attitudes, emotions, sentiments, and moods.
+What can be an explosive mixture—within each one of us?
+A comment, an action from someone or something, can light our wick and make us react instantaneously.

-These next two post will transition you into how humans function.
+These next two posts will transition you into how human psychology functions.
 Why humans behave the way they do.
-W’ere going to see the mechanisms, the workings of the human mind that gives rise to human behavior.
+We’re going to see the mechanisms, the workings of the human mind that gives rise to human behavior.